 In 2006 he founded and directed the UPR’s Cyberlaw Clinic, advising clients on legal affairs occurring in a digitally connected context and has advised clients and litigated domain name issues before the World Intellectual Property Organization.
 In 2007, Dr. Meléndez-Juarbe co-founded and is currently co-legal lead of the Puerto Rico chapter of Creative Commons, an international organization providing open copyright licenses and other digital legal tools to creators.

-He is a member of the Executive Committee of the Internet and Computer Law Section of the American Association of Law Schools; member of the Puerto Rico Bar Association Intellectual Property Commission; Board of Advisors Member of the Puerto Rico Business Law Journal; and is admitted to the practice of law in the Commonwealth of Puerto Rico, the Puerto Rico Federal District Court and the US Court of Appeal for the First Circuit.
+He has been a member of the Executive Committee of the Internet and Computer Law Section of the American Association of Law Schools; member of the Puerto Rico Bar Association Intellectual Property Commission; Board of Advisors Member of the Puerto Rico Business Law Journal; and is admitted to the practice of law in the Commonwealth of Puerto Rico, the Puerto Rico Federal District Court and the US Court of Appeal for the First Circuit.